 At the beginning of each year, Emergency Response Forms should be completed by the student's first day of classes.
 It is important that parents promptly fill out and sign emergency forms.
-These forms are kept on file in the school office and disseminated to school agencies if necessary.
+These forms are kept on file in the school office and disseminated to school agencies in an appropriate manner.
 In the event of an emergency, this information provides the authorization and guidance for proper notification and care.
-It is important that parents submit updated information in the event of changes in address, phone, etc.
+It is important that parents submit updated information in the event of changes of address, phone numbers, etc.